-Policy W2: Brac lford's F uture Was te Capaci ity Requirements SA criterion of future waste management sites have been tested as part of the site assessments and the conclusions to these site assessments can be seen at the end of this appendix.
+Policy W2: Brad lford's F uture Was te Capaci ty Requirements assessments and the conclusions to these site assessments can be seen at the end of this appendix.
 Because the effects of the sites are addressed elsewhere the scoring here has been listed as neutral.
 SA13: Improve the quality and range of services available within communities and connections to wider networks. ++ ++ ++ Appropriate waste management facilities within the District will be sought for MSW.
-This together with the site location criteria should result in improved accessibility. ++ ++ ++ No change SA14: Ensure local communities take more responsibility for their own waste ++ ++ ++ The policy aims to ensure that adequate treatment facilities are available to ensure Bradford takes responsibility for its own waste. ++ ++ ++ No change.
+This together with the site location criteria should result in improved accessibility. ++ ++ ++ No change SA14: Ensure local communities take more responsibility for their own waste ++ ++ ++ The policy aims to ensure that adequate treatment facilities are available to ensure Bradford takes responsibility for its own waste. + + ++ ++ No change.
 The policy has recognised that the Council may have to reply on treatment capacity in other adjacent areas.
 However, it is not felt that this weakens the policy as Bradford is moving significantly towards managing more of its own waste in the future.
 SA15: Avoid impacts on open space, cultural, leisure and recreation opportunities 0 0 0 As additional waste management facilities are built in the District to meet commitments to self sufficiency there is the potential that these actions will impact upon open space and recreation areas.
-The effects on the SA criterion of future waste management sites have been tested as part of the site assessments and the conclusions to 0 0 0 No change

-Policy W2: Brac lford's F uture Was te Capaci ty Requirements these site assessments can be seen at the end of this appendix.
-Because the effects of the sites are addressed elsewhere the scoring here has been listed as neutral.
+The effects on the SA criterion of future waste management sites have been tested as part of the site assessments and the conclusions to these site assessments can be seen at the end of this appendix.
+Because the 0 0 0 No change effects of the sites are addressed elsewhere the scoring here has been listed as neutral.
 SA16: Reduce the impact of the waste industry on people's safety and security, health and quality of life 0 0 0 There is the potential to increase the impact on people affected by waste management facilities due to requirement to provide new facilities close to source.
 The outcome on both depends on site planning through criteria based site location and implementation of development management policies.
 This has been tested through the assessment of development management policies so has been scored as neutral here.
 0 0 0 No change SA17: Support employment in the waste industry for local people. ++ ++ ++ Accommodating for waste and providing a variety of appropriate waste management facilities higher up the waste hierarchy should positively contribute to this objective. ++ ++ ++ No change SA18: Ensure the provision of adequate waste management capacity. ++ ++ ++ This policy should achieve the SA objectives in full so has been scored as significantly positive. ++ ++ ++ No change